fspaolo/mywebsite/content/about/index.md

 ## Why a minimal design?

 In a visually striking and polluted world, a minimalistic layout recovers the beauty of simplicity and sophistication.
-The aesthetics of modern design is clean and focuses on the contents' essential, reducing the (usually complex) subject to its fundamental features, and nothing more...
+The aesthetics of modern design is clean and focuses on the contents' essential, reducing the subject to its fundamental features, and nothing more...

 > In anything at all, perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away, when a body has been stripped down to its nakedness.
 --- Antoine de Saint Exupéry